icanbwell/python-mcp-graphql-service-template/README.md

 9. Set pytest as the default test runner in PyCharm
 10. Run `make tests` to check that the simple test passes.
 11. Run `make up` to run your new service
+12. Inform CISO (@Ross Hosman) to add the repo to Aikido security/vulnerability checks

 # Automated builds in Github (Continuous Integration)